-The Sectopod is a huge ADVENT walker.
+The Sectopod is a huge walker, heavily modified from its original appearance to match ADVENT's aesthetic.
 It is extremely tough, with 24-40 HP and 4-6 armor, difficulty dependent.
 They are late-game pod leader units, appearing in August (or earlier on Legend).
 They take up 4 squares on the Battlescape grid.

 Sectopods have good aim, and can improve it by using their High Stance ability, a free action that makes it taller, granting it a height advantage.
 Their high damage Sectopod Cannon hits for 10-11 damage and can fire twice per turn.

 Sectopods can launch an attack called the Wrath Cannon, a devastating attack that deals 9-12 damage and destroys cover, but take one turn to charge up.
 They also have Lightning Field, a melee-range area of effect attack that deals 7-9 damage.
 Sectopods have no qualms about moving through buildings and obstacles to clear a line to your soldiers, even in high stance, which only increase the damage they can do to buildings.

 Explosives and acid weapons greatly help to remove armor, and AP rounds make its armor mostly irrelevant.
 Shredder and Rupture are very useful abilities, with a Rupture shot both shredding armor and increasing all damage done.

 A Psi Operative can use Stasis to freeze it for a turn, but will also stop it from taking any damage.
 The Specialist's Haywire Protocol can disable or even control it for a few turns (both are Achievements), and Combat Protocol can bypass its armor for guaranteed damage.
 Grenadiers with Frost Bombs can also disable it, but for one turn only.